Bike Sharing Services includes the research, development, and industrialization of conventional and electric bikes for bike-sharing purposes.

-Iberica is leader member of Generation.mobi project.
-The project generates a mobility management system that includes a network of interactive devices that will address a set of societal challenges within the framework of the European Horizon 2020 strategy, and creates a platform for bike sharing services.
-From the commercial point of view, a degree of radical innovation is expected to be achieved in the national and international level of smart urban mobility services and operations.
+Iberica is leader member of the Generation.mobi project.
+The project generates a mobility management system that includes a network of interactive devices that will address a set of societal challenges within the framework of the European Horizon 2020 strategy and creates a platform for bike-sharing services.
+From the commercial point of view, a degree of radical innovation is expected to be achieved in the national and international levels of smart urban mobility services and operations.
 Consisting of 3 companies (Iberica, Revolution Answer and Cardio.ID) and 2 research institutions (CEiiA and FEUP), the consortium also benefits from the partnership with the Portuguese network of smart cities, RENER Living Lab, a true stage for validation and demonstration of the solutions developed.

 The Generation.mobi is a research, development and validation project of a new generation dynamic mobility management system, based on the concept of a social network of interactive bicycles, and interoperable with the city’s ecosystem.

-The project is oriented to the training of national technological base in the field of intelligent and environmentally sustainable mobility through smart specialisation around the design, development and validation of a new generation of products and mobility services from Portugal, based in companies and national knowledge centres, targeting urban markets globally.
+The project is oriented to the training of national technological base in the field of intelligent and environmentally sustainable mobility through smart specialization around the design, development, and validation of a new generation of products and mobility services from Portugal, based in companies and national knowledge centers, targeting urban markets globally.

-The Generation.mobi project tries to contribute to that urban mobility and bike sharing services are a factor of improvement of the quality of urban life.
-In strategic terms, the fundamental vectors of action are the commitment to green growth, promotion of electric mobility, integrated expertise and intelligent, creating a new generation of safe and sustainable transport, and introduction of new information technologies in support of health promotion and wellness.
+The Generation.mobi project tries to contribute to that urban mobility and bike-sharing services are a factor of improvement of the quality of urban life.
+In strategic terms, the fundamental vectors of action are the commitment to green growth, promotion of electric mobility, integrated expertise and intelligence, creating a new generation of safe and sustainable transport, and introduction of new information technologies in support of health promotion and wellness.